DaveBackus/Data_Bootcamp_Book/graphs1.md

 Which one should we use?
 We prefer Approach #1, with the additions just mentioned for creating and using axis objects.
 You're welcome to use whichever you prefer, but we recommend you choose and stick to one until you have more experience.
 This is a case where having more choice can be a bad thing.

 We also suggest you not commit any of this to memory.
 If you use end up using it a lot, you'll remember it.
-And if you don't, it's not worth remembering.
+If you don't, it's not worth remembering.
 We typically start with examples anyway rather than creating new graphs from scratch.

 ## Examples